mbeckem/tiro/IDEAS.md

     -   Compiler/VM: Dynamic member lookup for symbols?
 For example "a.#var" where var is a symbol variable

 -   VM/Compiler: Small integers in instructions only, large into constants at module level?

+-   Use builder syntax for native function object creation